Camille Saviola

 Camille Saviola (July 16, 1950 – October 28, 2021) was an American actress and singer.
 She appeared in numerous films, television series, plays and musicals.

 Early life

 Saviola was born in The Bronx, New York City, New York, the daughter of Mary (née d'Esopo) and Michael Saviola.
 She grew up near Yankee Stadium and graduated from the High School of Music and Art, then attended college for one year before dropping out to get into acting.
 Camille became lead singer of the Margo Lewis Explosion rock band in the 1970s and was signed to a disco contract in the late 1970s.

 Career

-Throughout the next 25 years, Saviola would perform in theater, television, and films.
-She is best known for her supporting roles, especially as Italian, Latino or Jewish characters.
+Throughout the next 25 years, Saviola performed in theater, television, and films.
+She was best known for her supporting roles, especially as Italian, Latino or Jewish characters.
 She also appeared in four episodes of Star Trek: Deep Space Nine as Bajoran religious leader, Kai Opaka.